Baertram/LibFilters-3.0/LibFilters-3.0/LibFilters_Wiki.md

 end
 </pre>

+### Specify own test filterFunction
-You can specify a new global filterFunction from your addon to test the filtering by providing them via the slash command /libfilterstest <OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor> <globalFilterFunctionUsingBagIdAndSlotIndex> as parameters.
+You can specify your own global filterFunction from your addon to test the filtering by providing them via the slash command
+<pre>/libfilterstest <OPTIONAL LF_filterTypeConstantToAddTheFilterFunctionFor> <globalFilterFunctionUsingBagIdAndSlotIndex></pre> as parameters.
-If no 1st param <LF_filterTypeConstantToAddTheFilterFunctionFor> was given it will use LF_FILTER_ALL and register the <globalFilterFunctionUsingBagIdAndSlotIndex as parameter> filterFunction provided for all filterTypes in the test environment.
+If no 1st param <LF_filterTypeConstantToAddTheFilterFunctionFor> was given it will use LF_FILTER_ALL and register the <globalFilterFunctionUsingBagIdAndSlotIndex> filterFunction provided for all filterTypes in the test environment.

+**Attention: Your filterFunction passed in needs to use bagId and slotIndex for ALL filterTypes!**<br>
+It does not differ between inventorySlot or bagId & slotIndex as normal filterFunctions do!

 ## Example usage
 You need to initialize the library once (See above "Library initialization").